ebajcar/web10199_worksheets/worksheets/set04.md

 - what paradigm are you using? some procedural? fully functional? object-oriented?
 - does it run without any errors and warnings?
 - is it well documented? prologue? inline comments explain code blocks?
 - does it adhere to code style described in class material?
+[Coding style](../noteworthy/coding_style.md)
 - is all markup adhering to HTML5 standards? well-formed? valid? required template used?
 - are all CSS rules compliant with CSS3/4 standards? valid? easy to read? required framework used?
 - is all functionality complete and accurate?